Use Case

 The Solution

-Scrutinizing large traffic volumes over time, contextualizing and refining this data, and quickly acting on anomalies that threaten network availability has never been more necessary.
-But resource constraints continue to impact network operators, increasing the value of scalable, end-to-end, automated analytics workflows and protections.
 Arbor Sightline has multiple detection mechanisms that can identify carpet-bombing attacks ensuring customers are protected.
-Arbor Sightline has features to track the prefixes involved in an attack so that only the relevant traffic is diverted to mitigation infrastructure, and can use Flowspec to help manage the attack, leveraging infrastructure capabilities.
+Arbor Sightline has features to track the prefixes involved in an attack so that only the relevant traffic is diverted to mitigation infrastructure.

 Arbor Sightline can add new targets automatically to existing mitigations, managing resources effectively.
 Arbor Sightline can automatically manage available Arbor TMS mitigation capacity by dynamically moving attacks among available Arbor TMS mitigation infrastructure, as attack traffic volumes change.
 These features make sure network infrastructure isn’t overloaded and cuts down the time operations staff spend managing DDoS attack response.

-Carpet-bombing defense capabilities include:
+Carpet bombing defense capabilities include:

 • Automated mitigation that scales to hundreds of millions of packets per second